samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Rod, Rare (Requires Attunement)*

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to present the rod and command obedience from each creature of your choice that you can see within 120 feet of yourself.
 Each target must succeed on a DC 15 Wisdom saving throw or have the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition for 8 hours.
 While Charmed in this way, the creature regards you as its trusted leader.
 If harmed by you or your allies or commanded to do something contrary to its nature, a target ceases to be Charmed in this way.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ### [Rod of Security](/magic-items/9228983-rod-of-security)

 *Rod, Very Rare*

 While holding this rod, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to activate it.
 The rod then instantly transports you and up to 199 other willing creatures you can see to a demiplane.
 You choose the form the demiplane takes.
 It could be a tranquil garden, a cheery tavern, an immense palace, a tropical island, a fantastic carnival, or whatever else you can imagine.
-Regardless of its nature, the demiplane contains enough water and food to sustain its visitors, and the demiplane’s environment can’t harm its occupants.
+Regardless of its nature, the demiplane contains enough water and food to sustain its visitors, and the demiplane's environment can't harm its occupants.
 Everything else that can be interacted with there can exist only there.
 For example, a flower picked from a garden there disappears if it is taken outside the demiplane.

 For each hour spent in the demiplane, a visitor regains Hit Points as if it had spent 1 Hit Point Die.
-Also, creatures don’t age while there, although time passes normally.
+Also, creatures don't age while there, although time passes normally.
 Visitors can remain there for up to 200 days divided by the number of creatures present (round down).

 When the time runs out or you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to end the effect, all visitors reappear in the location they occupied when you activated the rod or an unoccupied space nearest that location.
-Once used, this property can’t be used again until 10 days have passed.
+Once used, this property can't be used again until 10 days have passed.

 ### [Rod of the Pact Keeper](/magic-items/9228987-rod-of-the-pact-keeper)

 *Rod, Uncommon (+1), Rare (+2), or Very Rare (+3) (Requires Attunement by a Warlock)*

 While holding this rod, you gain a bonus to spell attack rolls and to the saving throw DCs of your Warlock spells.
-The bonus is determined by the rod’s rarity.
+The bonus is determined by the rod's rarity.

 In addition, you can regain one spell slot as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action while holding the rod.
-You can’t use this property again until you finish a Long Rest.
+You can't use this property again until you finish a Long Rest.

 ### [Rope of Climbing](/magic-items/9228988-rope-of-climbing)

 *Wondrous Item, Uncommon*

 This 60-foot length of rope can hold up to 3,000 pounds.
-While holding one end of the rope, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to command the other end of the rope to animate and move toward a destination you choose, up to the rope’s length away from you.
+While holding one end of the rope, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to command the other end of the rope to animate and move toward a destination you choose, up to the rope's length away from you.
 That end moves 10 feet on your turn when you first command it and 10 feet at the start of each of your subsequent turns until reaching its destination or until you tell it to stop.
 You can also tell the rope to fasten itself securely to an object or to unfasten itself, to knot or unknot itself, or to coil itself for carrying.

 If you tell the rope to knot, large knots appear at 1-foot intervals along the rope.
 While knotted, the rope shortens to a 50-foot length and grants Advantage on ability checks made to climb using the rope.